Encounter with Chikushi typeface-Interview between bookbinding designer Chikako Suzuki and Manabu Koyanagi Type Designers Fujita-

 "Sound" from Chikushi typeface

---When designing a book, do you read the contents first and then design?
+--When you design a book, do you read the contents first and then start designing?

-Koyanagi: There are quite a few readers who really bought the cover design.
-Thank you.
-Moreover, it is a design composed of letters.
-At first glance you can see Fujita's typeface, but when it comes to "cutting books," the design is appealing.
-Somehow you can hear a voice.
-Before I visited here today, I asked an employee about the Chikushi typeface, and he said that he heard something.
+Koyanagi: There are quite a few readers who bought the book because of the cover design.
+I'm grateful for that.
+And it's a design made up of letters.
+Fujita's typeface is easy to recognize at a glance, but when it comes to "Deadline Books," the design speaks to you even more.
+It's like you can hear a voice.
+Before I came here today, I asked a staff member about the Tsukushi typeface, and he said that he could hear a voice.

-Fujita: When you make a text in good Mincho style, the text makes a "sound".
-For example, at a department store, an announcement saying "Thank you for coming to our store today".
-I imagine that it is MMOKL, but I feel it is a soft and beautiful announcement that flows in high-end department stores.
-If it was just a Mincho type, it would give a normal person a monotone phonation.
+Fujita: When you typeset text in good Mincho font, the text makes a "sound."
+For example, an announcement in a department store saying, "Thank you for visiting us today."
+If that were MMOKL, I imagine it would sound like a soft, beautiful announcement in a high-end department store.
+If it were just Mincho font, it would sound like a normal person speaking in a monotone.

-Create the Japanese syllabary from the "o" in the books of the Meiji era (Tsukushi B Old Mincho)
+Creating the Japanese syllabary from the "o" found in books from the Meiji period (TsukuBOldMin)

 Old Styles but modern